BBC News presentation: 2003 Clamshell

 Promotions for the channel changed with the new look, with the channel adopting a box logo of a dark red colour with an upper case 'News 24' below the BBC logo in white inside.
 The box is located throughout the promotion to the lower right corner of the screen.
 The channel also began to change their font, making greater use of the Arial font alongside the Gill Sans logo.

 The previous countdown style was retained, with images of everyday life alongside time-lapse photography being used.
 The numerals were moved to the bottom left corner and straightened up.
 The bottom of the screen was now shaded black, containing the numerals and a small programme menu placed to the right of the numeral.
 The menu and shading would often fade out at five and ten seconds to the hour respectively.

 For bulletins simulcast with BBC World, no numeral was seen over the clamshell, and for some programmes such as The World Today the programme title replaced the numeral, leaving only the BBC News logo at the bottom of the screen.

 For the re-launch, the studio was completely redesigned.
-The newsroom in the background was laid out and separated from the studio by glass panels that were slightly frosted.
+The newsroom in the background was laid out and separated from the studio by glass panels that were largely frosted.
 The studio was split into three sections to allow a more flexible presentation style; the middle section contained the main desk and flanked by two screens behind the desk to the left and right; the left hand segment featured a small round standing studio for delivering headlines and news roundups while the right hand segment featured a round standing set with a screen behind, usually used for sports, business and in depth review.
 The whole set was designed by Simon Jago.

 In 2005, the countdown was changed following a test on BBC World.
 The new sequence showed the elements involved in bringing news to the air, including footage of BBC journalists, cameramen and production staff around the UK and the world.
 The new sequences were the brainchild of Mark Chaudoir of BBC Broadcast and were specially shot on DV to give the shots a gritty look.
 Overlaid on the footage are red bars representing the news being broadcast between satellite transmitters worldwide.
 A red translucent bar extended from the left hand side of the screen containing the countdown clock featuring the seconds and marking every frame (PAL timecode).